-The Third Annual Madison College Challenge will be May 8, 2015.
+The Fourth Annual Madison College Business Plan Challenge will be held May 6, 2016.

 Inspire individuals to become entrepreneurs

 Connect individuals with Madison College alumni, academic experts, and private industry professionals

 Help create new ventures, new knowledge and skill sets, new attitudes, and new jobs